rrick23/Group5_CS779/README.md

 This repository contains the codes used for the Task 1, SemEval 2025

 To run the codes
-i.
-Copy these notebooks onto Kaggle. ii.
-Search for 'semeval' dataset, it's author is 'Gajengi Rishi' and import it as input to the notebook. iii.
-Then turn on 'GPU' from accelerator in settings for faster computation.
+1. Copy these notebooks onto Kaggle.
+2. Search for 'semeval' dataset, it's author is 'Gajengi Rishi' and import it as input to the notebook.
+3. Then turn on 'GPU' from accelerator in settings for faster computation.

 These models are uploaded:
 1. CLIP, ViT-Base-Patch32